ragsden/docs/sources/start.rst

 **Webhooks**

 Our webhooks are triggered when a commit is pushed to your repo, or if a pull request is created.
-Webhooks are are a code way to verify that commits to your project build in a clean environment, and not just on the comitter's machine.
+Webhooks are a code way to verify that commits to your project build in a clean environment, and not just on the comitter's machine.